Scholars visiting University of British Columbia

 XIE Yifeng (Hunan University) |

-Visiting dates: September 2019–August 2020 Xie Yifeng is an Assistant Professor in Yuelu Academy at Hunan University.
+Visiting dates: September 2019–August 2020 Xie Yifeng is an assistant professor in Yuelu Academy at Hunan University.
 His major research areas are ancient Chinese religious history and religious art in Medieval China.
 He received a B.A. in History from Sichuan University (2010), M.A. in Chinese History from Zhejiang University (2012), and Ph.D. in Chinese History from Fudan University (2017).
 From 2014 to 2016, he stayed in Harvard-Yenching Institute as a visiting fellow for three semesters to complete his Ph.D. dissertation on the interactions between Daoism and political culture in the Song period (960–1276), to cooperate with Prof. James Robson.
-In 2019, he went to Harvard again as a visiting scholar in Chinese Art Media Lab, to cooperate with Prof. Eugene Wang on the topic of Huayan School and its visual culture in Medieval China. |
+In 2019, he went to Harvard again as a visiting scholar in Chinese Art Media Lab, to cooperate with Prof. Eugene Wang on the topic of Huayan School and its visual culture in Medieval China |

 Scholars visiting University of Oxford